Former Romanian princess and humanitarian Sturdza dies at 73

-A children's charity says that Marina Sturdza, a former Romanian princess who returned from exile to Romania after communism ended to become one of the country's leading humanitarians, has died at age 73.
+Marina Sturdza, a former Romanian princess who returned from exile to Romania after communism ended to become one of the country's leading humanitarians, has died at age 73, a children's charity said Monday.

+Mark Waddington, the charity's chief executive officer, said Sturdza had improved the lives of "thousands of children," praising "the deep well of kindness (of) her huge heart ... matched only by the strength of her backbone and grit in her determination to leave the world in a better place than she found" it.

 Descended from two aristocratic families, she left Romania at age 3 in the early years after World War II when communists began ruling the country, finding exile in Canada.
-She returned in 1997.
+She returned in 1997 to set up the International Herald Tribune business summit, the first of its kind.
+The conference was held in the freshly refurbished Athenee Palace, a hotel that during the war had welcomed Nazis, Western diplomats, reporters, spies and the dispossessed royalty of Eastern Europe as its guests.

 Princess Marina, as she was known in Romania, was associated with charities working to move children from state orphanages to family homes.
 She also dedicated her efforts to palliative care.